-Application: 1.
-Today, be cognizant of the qualities found in verse 2.
+1. Today, be cognizant of the qualities found in verse 2.
 Try to exercise these qualities.
+Then journal your

-Then journa your reflections at the end of the day.
-2. Identify one person with whom you have found it difficult to keep the unity of the Spirit throug the bond of peace.
+2. Identify one person with whom you have found it difficult to keep the unity of the Spirit through the bond of peace.
 Spend 15 minutes lifting the surrounding situation to the Lord in prayer.

-Reflection: "Lord, you said, 'There is one body and one Spirit.'
+"Lord, you said, 'There is one body and one Spirit.'
 Help me look to be unified with you and others through your Spirit today."